Thérèse Bonney: Career

 Beginning in 1925, she thoroughly documented the French decorative arts through photography.
 At this time, most of the photographs were not taken by Bonney herself, but rather gathered from sources such as the collections of fellow photographers, photo agencies, architects, designers, stores, and various establishments.
 An ardent self-publicist, Bonney acquired the images directly from the Salon exhibitions, stores, manufacturers, architects, and designers of furniture, ceramics, jewelry, and other applied arts as well as architecture.
 She sold the photographic prints to various client-subscribers primarily in the U.S. (a small-effort precursor to today's illustrated news agency) and charged fees for reproduction rights in a more traditional manner.
 She typed captions and glued them to the backs of the photographic prints.
 These photographs, sometimes garnered without permissions, were widely published — both with and without published credits.

 She attended the 1930 "Stockholmsutstäliningen" (Stockholm Exhibition) and gathered photographs there.
 While in the Netherlands, she collected images of contemporary Dutch architecture.

 After her decade-and-a-half activities in publicity and the photography of the decorative arts and architecture by others, Bonney took up photography herself and became a photojournalist.
 Her concerns with the ravages caused by World War II informed her images, which focused on civilians.
 Her early photographs focused at first on the individuals at the Russian-Finnish front.
 For her documentation of this demographic, she was granted the Order of the White Rose of Finland medal for bravery.

-She also traveled through western Europe during the war, taking photographs of children in dire conditions.
+She also traveled through western Europe during the World War II, taking photographs of children in dire conditions.
 A collection of the images were shown at The Museum of Modern Art in New York City in 1940 and later published in her 1943 book Europe's Children.
 Other activities included serving with the Croix-rouge (French International Red Cross).
+During the war, she also performed missions for the Office of Strategic Services (OSS).